 Dependent variable

 I use two indicators to measure redistributive preferences.
 The first indicator is support for government redistribution, as measured by the following item: “It is the responsibility of the government to reduce the differences in income between people with high incomes and those with low incomes.”
 The second indicator is egalitarian preferences measured by the item: “For a society to be fair, differences in people’s standard of living should be small.”
 Both indicators use a five-point Likert scale with the following categories: ‘Strongly agree’ (1), ‘Agree’ (2), ‘Neither agree nor disagree’(3), ‘Disagree’ (4), and ‘Strongly disagree’(5) (r = 0.62).
-Following Svallfors (2013), I reverse-coded, averaged, and normalized the indicators in a 0 to 100 index, where higher values reflect stronger redistributive preferences.
+Following Svallfors (2013), I reverse-coded, averaged, and normalized the indicators in a 0 to 100 index, where higher values reflect stronger redistributive preferences for the descriptive analyses.
+For the main analysis, I included the z-standardized indicator to observe differences in units of standard deviations.

 Independent variables - individual level